Ford Focus review - Reliability and safety

 The Focus gets top marks for safety and should prove to be a reliable family car.

 The Focus is built on an all-new C2 platform, although we’re led to believe it shares knowledge and some technology with the underpinnings that have proven such a hit under the Fiesta in recent years.
-Even so, the new architecture does bring some risks on reliability – but at least the majority of the engines in the line-up are reasonably well-proven EcoBoost petrols.
-The EcoBlue diesels are fresh, though, so the jury’s out on their dependability.
+Even so, the new architecture does bring some risks on reliability – but at least the majority of the engines in the line-up are reasonably well-proven.

-The new Focus has been tested by Euro NCAP’s crash-test team, and scored a full five stars out of five.
-It achieved 85 per cent for adult occupation protection and 87 per cent for child occupant protection.
+The new Focus has been tested by Euro NCAP’s crash-test team and scored a full five stars.
+It achieved 85% for adult protection and 87% for child occupant safety.
 You’ll be able to order Co-Pilot360, which brings adaptive cruise control with stop & go, traffic sign recognition and lane centring.
 Other kit on offer includes evasive steering assist, blind spot monitoring with cross traffic alert, inflatable seatbelts and pre-collision assist with pedestrian and cyclist detection.

 The Focus comes with Ford’s standard warranty, which is over an industry standard of three years but does stretch to 60,000 miles during that period, which is on the generous side.
 Ford also offers the chance to extend cover to four years/80,000 miles and five years/100,000 miles.